kohana/core/guide/kohana/upgrading.md

 ## 404 Handling

 Kohana now has built in exception support for 404 and other http status codes.
 If you were using ReflectionException to detect 404s, you should be using Http_Exception_404 instead.
 For details on how to handle 404s, see [error handling](errors).

+## Form Class

+If you used Form::open(), the default behavior has changed.
+It used to default to the current URI, but now an empty parameter will default to "/" (your home page).